Bifidelity Parameter Estimation Using Conditional Diffusion Models: Numerical Experiments

 For training the low-fidelity model $G^{\rm low}$, we first generate data samples using $N_{\rm MC} = 500$ simulation paths to obtain low-fidelity outputs.
 We take our initial sampling domain for $(n_{\rm imp},E)$ to be a $15 \times 9$ uniform grid over the domain $\Gamma = [1e19, 1e20] \times [0.1, 0.9]$ depicted in Fig.~\ref{fig_EC_Nimp}.
-Hence our low-fidelity prior data set for score function approximation is $\mathcal{S}_{\rm prior} = \{({\theta}^{(i)},{y}^{(i)})\}_{i=1}^{N_{\rm prior}}$ with $N_{\rm prior} = 135$.
+Hence our low-fidelity prior data set is $\mathcal{S}_{\rm prior} = \{({\theta}^{(i)},{y}^{(i)})\}_{i=1}^{N_{\rm prior}}$ with $N_{\rm prior} = 135$.
 It illustrates the effects of the impurity density $n_{\rm imp}$ ($x$-axis) and electric field magnitude $E$ ($y$-axis) on the RE current decay rate $\varphi_{I_{\rm RE}}$.
 As the electric field amplitude increases, more runaway electrons are generated due to stronger acceleration, resulting in a higher RE current.
 Conversely, as the impurity density increases, collisions between runaway electrons and impurity ions become more frequent, leading to enhanced energy dissipation and a reduction in RE current.
 To compute the likelihood in the score function approximation, we require an estimate of $\Sigma$ in Eq.~\eqref{eq:RE_MC_error_eqn}, which we approximate using Eq.~\eqref{variance_estimator_SDE_example} with $N_{\rm grid} = 20$.
 Since we do not have access to the ground truth damping rate, we approximate reference values using $N_{\rm MC} = 60000$.
-We take the architecture of all generative models in this example to be a single layer, fully-connected feed forward neural network with 100 neurons.
+We take the architecture of all generative models in this example to be a fully connected feed-forward network with two hidden layers, 100 neurons each.